ImperialCollegeLondon/ReCoDE-HandEyeCalibration/docs/PointCloudLibraryIntro.md

 ```

 ## Initialisation of point clouds

-Point cloud is a container that stores points that represent a 3D geometric object.
+A point cloud is a container that stores points that represent a 3D geometric object.
 To describe these points, usually their positions, normal directions and colour information are used.
 We only leverage their 3D positions in this project.

 ```cpp
 using PointCloudT = pcl::PointCloud<pcl::PointXYZ>;
 ```